bacpop/bacpop-website/content/blog/huntingcollisionswithnthash.md

 type: "post"
 draft: false
 author: "Víctor Rodríguez Bouza"
-featured_image: '/images/header3.jpg'
+featured_image: '/images/header20.jpg'
 ---

 {{< toc >}}

 This blog post summarises some checks and comprobations done while developing [Sparrowhawk](https://github.com/bacpop/sparrowhawk) after we discovered an unsettling surprise.
+The first two sections explain quickly what a genomic assembler is and the issue we found during the development (bad performance when assembling at large k values), and why it prompted us to study hash collisions as a potential cause for this. **If you are here only for the hashes and the collisions**, jump directly to the third section (ntHash and collisions).

 ## A quick introduction